Best Underlay for LVT and Vinyl Flooring

-LVT and Vinyl flooring are some of the most cost-effective and beneficial floors on the market, and the only way to make them better is to add an underlay.
-But what is an underlay, and what’s the best one for this type of flooring?
+LVT and Vinyl flooring are some of the most cost-effective and beneficial floors on the market.
+The only way to make them better?
+Add an underlay.
+But what is an underlay, and what’s the best underlay for LVT flooring?
+And what’s the best underlay for vinyl flooring?
+(Hint: They’re different in most cases because LVT flooring underlay and vinyl underlay are designed to enhance and protect fundamentally different – albeit similar – flooring types).

-This article will review the types of underlay that bring out the best in vinyl flooring, and enhance its pros.
+This article will review the types of underlay that bring out the best in vinyl sheet flooring and Luxury Vinyl Tile click flooring, and enhance its pros.
 Read on to find out more.

 Types of Underlay